These practices ensure that fruit is picked in excellent condition and at optimum physiological ripeness.

 Dog Point’s white wines are mostly planted on free draining silty clay loams on the flats, soils that predominantly express citrus and grapefruit flavours.

-Fruit from the hillside blocks add to the interest of the Chardonnay blend.
+Fruit from the hillside blocks have a dominant clay influence and add to the interest of the Chardonnay blend.

 Clay loam on gentle, closely planted hill slopes are ideally suited to Pinot Noir.
 These soils express cherry, plum and earthy characters.